 - Processes that don’t have a fixed structure or change frequently are often difficult to automate because it’s hard to identify specific rules or conditions that can be applied to such a process.

 - Contract management

 According to the World Commerce and Contracting Association, the average cost of processing a single contract manually can reach a whopping $6.900.
 An automated contract management workflow can help businesses save up to 2% of their annual costs while also avoiding inaccuracies and non-compliance. airSlate’s automated workflows helped Claremont Graduate University speed up its adjunct contracting process and eliminate redundant physical paperwork and multiple digital backups.
-The deployment of a custom Request to Visit Campus Flow resulted in over 500 requests to visit the campus received and processed on a weekly basis from students, faculty, and staff members.
+The deployment of a custom Request to Visit Campus Template resulted in over 500 requests to visit the campus received and processed on a weekly basis from students, faculty, and staff members.

 - Student enrollment

 The pandemic has revealed the drastic need for digital transformation and automation in education.
 According to Boston Consulting Group, 70% of higher education leaders are prioritizing digital technology for their institutions.
 Leveraging airSlate workflow automation helped Rock The Street, Wall Street finance school for girls to streamline its student enrollment process. airSlate’s no-code integration with Salesforce allowed forms to be sent in batches and be instantly archived the moment students submitted their completed forms for enrollment.

 - Patient intake